Ask an Agent

 Credentials

-The best way to understand this is through an example.
+The best way to understand the numbers behind the 80% rule and replacement cost value is through an example.

 Consider you own a home that should be insured with $100,000 in coverage — $80,000 as a minimum with this rule.
 However, you elect to only pay for $70,000 in coverage.
 In the event a fire damages your home and causes $40,000 in damage, this is how the 80% rule would factor into your reimbursement: